Robust Quadruped Jumping via Deep Reinforcement Learning: Robust Jumping with Reinforcement Learning

 \subsection{Reinforcement Learning Details}

 There are several challenging aspects of jumping that motivate our observation space, action space, and reward function choices.
 Firstly, while in the air, it is very difficult to meaningfully adjust body position or orientation.
 Secondly, even small noise or deviations in the trajectory before take-off can have a large effect on landing location and orientation.
-Thirdly, the entire motion happens very quickly - with the pre-jump phase taking only 0.8 $s$, and the flight phase roughly 0.5 $s$, depending on distance and height.
+Thirdly, the entire motion happens very quickly, with the pre-jump phase taking only 0.8 $s$, and the flight phase roughly 0.4 $s$, depending on distance and height.
+To mitigate these issues, we learn actions to modulate movement while in contact only, and apply $\bm{\tau}_{\text{opt}}$ in the air.
+Figure~\ref{fig:control_diagram} shows the full block diagram for integrating our reinforcement learning action with the optimal jumping controller, and we describe the MDP below.